The Great Muta Final "Bye-Bye": Main event

-In the main event, The Great Muta teamed up with All Elite Wrestling's (AEW) Sting and Darby Allin, all three of them being accompanied to the ring by The Great Kabuki.
+In the main event, The Great Muta teamed up with Sting and Darby Allin from All Elite Wrestling (AEW), all three of them being accompanied to the ring by The Great Kabuki.
 The team succeeded in pulling a victory against Hakushi, Akira and Naomichi Marufuji.
 This was Muta's final Noah appearance.
-In addition, it was also the final match in his "Great Muta" character.
+In addition, it was also the final match in his "Great Muta" character and Sting's final match in Japan before retiring in 2024.